Strawberry Popsicles are creamy and fruity summer treat, drizzled with chocolate. They are super healthy and easy to make.

 - cooling rack

 - 1 cup of raw cashew soaked for 6 hours and rinsed

-- 1 cup cup light coconut cream
+- 1 cup cup light coconut cream or oat milk

 - 1 cup fresh strawberries